-The corporate governance rules for Italian companies whose shares are listed on the Italian Stock Exchange are set forth in the Italian Civil Code, in Legislative Decree No. 58 of 24 February 1998, as subsequently amended (Testo Unico della Finanza) (the "Consolidated Financial Act") and in the relevant CONSOB implementing regulations.
+The corporate governance rules for Italian companies whose shares are listed on the Italian Stock Exchange are set forth in the Italian Civil Code, in Legislative Decree No. 58 of 24 February 1998, as subsequently amended (Testo Unico della Finanza) and in the relevant CONSOB implementing regulations.

-ACEA's corporate governance is implemented in accordance with Italian legal requirements and best practice, and is compliant with the model recommended by the Corporate Governance Code (Codice di Autodisciplina) originally approved in March 2006 by the Corporate Governance Committee of the Italian Stock Exchange and subsequently amended in July 2014.
+ACEA's corporate governance is implemented in accordance with Italian legal requirements and best practice, and is compliant with the model recommended by the Corporate Governance Code (Codice di Autodisciplina) originally approved in March 2006 by the Corporate Governance Committee of the Italian Stock Exchange, as subsequently amended and supplemented.